The South is famous for two things: heat and bugs. Mosquitoes seem to love me. For my wife, a flock of gnats swarm her

 What Color Light Bulbs Keep Bugs Away?

-A Virginia study done in 2016 found that lights with warmer color temperatures attracted significantly fewer insects than the same light with a cooler color temperature.
+A Virginia study in 2016 found that lights with warmer color temperatures attracted significantly fewer insects than the same light with a cooler color temperature.

 Color temperature, measured in degrees Kelvin, refers to the shade of light along the color spectrum.
 The higher the color temperature, the longer the light’s wavelength, and the “warmer” the tone.
 See my guide to color temperature for more details.

 Switching to LED lights in your garage has a lot of benefits.
-I’ve tested several of the most popular LED shop lights before I upgraded my own garage.
+I tested several popular LED shop lights before upgrading my own garage.
 Find out which ones I recommend here.

 - Will last fifteen times longer than traditional bulbs.

-- Don’t use a filament, so they can’t break or shatter like incandescent or CFL bulbs.
+- Don’t use a filament, so they can’t break or shatter like incandescent or compact fluorescent bulbs.

 - They are more energy efficient.